Battelle CCDS™ FAQ

 Answers to frequently asked questions and up-to-date information about the Battelle CCDS Critical Care Decontamination System™ that's headed your way.

 Welcome to the Battelle CCDS Critical Care Decontamination System™ FAQ.
-This FAQ provides the most current information about the technology, who can use it, and how much it costs.
-Battelle employees are working hard to roll-out Battelle CCDS™ to health care providers and first responders nationwide, so please reference this information before contacting Battelle.
+This FAQ provides the most current information about the technology, who can use it, how to sign up, and more.

 The Battelle CCDS Critical Care Decontamination System™ addresses the current shortage of critical Personal Protective Equipment (PPE) across the United States.
 Battelle CCDS™ is designed to work on N95 respirators for the decontamination of the novel coronavirus (SARS-CoV-2).